Course Name: Bethpage State Park Golf Course – Red Course

 General Comments: The complex was massive, but the practice facilities were rather mundane.
 The large putting green was closed for the Barclays and the range wouldn’t allow you to hit more than driver.
 The clubhouse was modest, and there wasn’t much in the area of amenities on the course.
 Pace of play was okay when I played but can get pretty backed up as the course is constantly full.
 I must remark that like all classic courses, the greens on this course weren’t absurdly sloped and offered plenty of variation.
 With that being said, I don’t think I had a straight putt all day, as there was plenty of subtle breaks.
 I will also mention that the Red Course has no water hazards but is still a challenge.
 This a hallmark of a great design.

 Verdict: Every serious golfer should try their hand at Bethpage Black, but given the difficulty getting on, Bethpage Red should not be seen as a consolation prize.
-The design of Bethpage Red is pure Tillinghast and rivals any course I’ve played.
+This is another pure Tillinghast design and a far better option for mid-to-high handicappers.